bieniu/ha-zadnego-ale/README.md

 [![Buy me a coffee][buy-me-a-coffee-shield]][buy-me-a-coffee] [![PayPal_Me][paypal-me-shield]][paypal-me]

-The integration collects allergen concentration data from [Żadnego Ale](http://zadnegoale.pl) and presents it as sensors in the Home Assistant.
+The integration collects allergen concentration data from [Żadnego Ale](http://zadnegoale.pl) for Poland and presents it as sensors in the Home Assistant.

 You can install this integration manually or add this repository as custom to [HACS](https://hacs.xyz).